shockscript/spec/src/enums.md

 1. Let r = zero
 2. If the initializer does not contain a numeric literal
-    1. If there is no previous variant, return zero.
+    1. If there is no previous variant, return 0.
     2. Let k = previous variant's value
     3. r = k + 1
 3. Else